Swooping Birds

 To reduce your chances of being swooped:

-• Avoid the nest site and use an alternate route if possible;
+• Avoid the nest site and use an alternate route if possible – you can check out our map of reported swooping bird locations below to help plan your trip;

 • Do not deliberately provoke or harass the birds as this may make them more aggressive;